Hearts of Palm, the inner core of certain palm trees, shine in this Hearts of Palm Salad that features tomatoes, lime juice, and two kinds of onion.

 I think it’s much simpler to use the sliced canned hearts of palm though.

-It’s been explained to me (more than once) that Brazilian food is all about the onion.
+It’s been explained to me (more than once) that Brazilian food is all about the onion, in fact I have a Brazilian onion salad.
 In this salad there are two kinds of onion, some thinly sliced white or yellow onion as well as chopped spring onion.

 The dressing for the salad has a nice touch of lime, salt, pepper, and olive oil.
 There’s not much more to it other than a chopped tomato.